11 Ethical And Socially Responsible Banks & Banking Alternatives: Make Your Money Work For The Better

 Let’s talk cheddar, dough, cabbage, bones, paper, green-backs.

 You may only pay attention to the number behind the dollar sign, but have you ever thought about where that money is going?

-We mean the more immediate future of your money, or where it goes upon deposit.
+We mean the immediate future of your money, or where it goes upon deposit.

-More of us should be asking an important question: what are the ethical issues in banking?
+We should be asking: what are the ethical issues in banking?

 Turns out, there are quite a few.